 - COPY files from out or in docker workspace dir to another director > COPY . /usr/src/my-app

-A Docker image is a file consisting of multiple layers.
-These layers created with instructions from Dockerfile.
+A Docker image is a file comprising multiple layers.
+These layers created with instructions from Docker-file.
 This image is used to implement the code in a Docker container.
 An image is a complete, executable version of an application that, when a Docker user launches an image, it can become one or multiple instances of that container and images are read-only, Docker adds a read-write file system over the read-only file system of the image to create a container.

-It's used to create images, and Docker images stored as a series of read-only layers.
+It’s used to create images, and Docker images stored as a series of read-only layers.
 When we start the container, Docker takes the read-only image and adds a read-write layer on top.
-If the container in progress modifies an existing file, then the file is copied from the base read-only layer to the top-level read-write layer where the changes are applied.
+If the container in-progress changes to an existing file, then the file copied from the base read-only layer to the top-level read-write layer where the changes applied.

-They are directories (or files) outside of the default Union file system and exist as regular directories and files on the host file system to be able to save data as well as share data between containers.
+They are directories (or files) outside of the default Union file system and exist as regular directories and files on the host file system to save data and share data between containers.

 - Control tightly where your images are stored

-- be the owner for the image publish pipeline
+- be the owner for the image publication pipeline

 - Integrate image storage and deployment tightly into your internal development workflow

-In the end, Docker is a very powerful technology that every software developer should learn and use because there is no limit as before to run applications on specific requirements for software or hardware.
+Docker is a powerful technology that every software developer should learn and use because there is no limit as before to run applications on specific requirements for software or hardware.